 North Carolina is a state with a rich history and culture, and it is known for its production of a variety of goods.
 From sweet potatoes to tobacco, the state has been a leader in agricultural production for centuries.
 It is also home to some of the oldest rocks in the country, and it was the site of the first motorized flight in 1903.
 North Carolina is also a major player in the food and beverage processing industry, and it is home to many companies in the plastics and chemicals industry.
 The state also has a strong property tax system, and Charlotte, its largest city, continues to experience rapid growth.

-North Carolina is a national leader in the production of sweet potatoes, dried beans, tobacco, pigs, broilers (chickens) and turkeys.
+When it comes to agriculture, North Carolina is a national leader in the production of sweet potatoes, dried beans, tobacco, pigs, broilers (chicken) and turkeys.
 Other main agricultural products are eggs, soy and cotton.
 Farm incomes tend to be higher in central and southern Coastal Plain counties.
 Greenhouse and nursery products lead the way in agricultural agriculture, but tobacco is the state's main field crop, followed by cotton.

-Whether you're looking to explore history, enjoy delicious food, or just have a great time, North Carolina has something to offer.
-North Carolina in 1789 became the twelfth state to ratify the country's constitution, and in 1861 it declared its cessation and joined the Confederate states.
-The North Carolina Biotechnology Center also connects the state's biotechnology and life sciences workforce with employers.
-Internationally renowned companies, such as DuPont, Dow and PPG, are among the entities in the plastics and chemicals industry operating in North Carolina.
+North Carolina is also known for its delicious food.
+Barbecue can be found all over eastern North Carolina as well as other parts of the state and even Virginia.
+Whether you're looking to explore history or just have a great time, North Carolina has something to offer.
+The North Carolina Biotechnology Center connects the state's biotechnology and life sciences workforce with employers.
+Internationally renowned companies such as DuPont, Dow and PPG are among those operating in North Carolina's plastics and chemicals industry.